 This was another item we targeted, as not all finishes on wheels or brake calipers are the same.
 Never an issue for anyone with good quality sealed or painted surfaces, but we have seen badly finished or unsealed finishes get a white residue if Wheely Clean was applied to a warm area or left for far too long or dried.
 These surfaces get this way as wheels and calipers go through many thousands of dramatic, long heat cycles, compounded when they are cleaned with harsh acid or stronger alkaline wheel cleaning formulas that all work to compromise the surface finish and create issues.
 After a lot of real world testing on LOTS of cars including a few HSV’s over the last 6 to 8 months, locally and at our many public demo nights as well.
 We are confident that this new formula has now addressed these issues.
 As always, follow the product directions and test it first if you have any concerns.
 The one thing we could not help was on the rare unsealed zinc callipers that have some iron content, it can make them darker as the formula reacts with the iron, so again be smart and check before use with a quick test in an inconspicuous area first.

 Our excitement to finally release this new formula has been really tested this last year, as we still had to do long term stability tests to ensure our custom concoction stayed stable throughout multiple heat and cold cycles.
 While that was happening the chemists did further work on different versions of this formula, mainly to create a great iron decontamination variant, that has a total focus on iron removal with no degreasing or grime removal elements you need in a wheel cleaner.
-This work led us to another exciting discovery that will be incorporated into the coming batches of Wheely Clean, making for an even more dramatic iron reaction, while still getting awesome grime cleaning as well.
+This work led us to another exciting discovery that will be incorporated into the latest July batches of Wheely Clean, making for an even more dramatic iron reaction, while still getting awesome grime cleaning as well.
 We never sit still I can tell you!
 You can check if the Wheely Clean is this updated version by the batch code on the lower back of the bottle, it will have a letter "B" (For Ballistic) with brackets, in front of the batch number.

-The new Wheely Clean is currently filtering into our best supporting Autobarn and some independent stores and will be in other store chains in the coming months.
+The new Wheely Clean has been filtering into our best supporting Autobarn, Supercheap, Repco and other independent stores for the last few months.
 You can visually identify it by the big New Formula on the right hand side of the label, as well as by the new part number to quote if it’s not there yet: BOWHC2.